beatlevic/beatletech/_posts/2020-10-26-docker-on-macos-without-noisy-fans.markdown

 Secondly, if you use `docker-compose` for local development (often used to inject your live code changes), then you cannot map your local drive into the docker containers, as the mounted volumes will be pointing to folders on your remote machine.
 You can find more information about how to deploy on remote Docker hosts with docker-compose [here](https://www.docker.com/blog/how-to-deploy-on-remote-docker-hosts-with-docker-compose/).

 Last but not least, remote servers are not free, so there is an additional cost involved.
-However, as pointed out earlier, [Hetzner](https://hetzner.com) is a very cheap server provider you can use, or you can start with any other small cloud (AWS, Google, etc) instance.
-I guess that most developers actually already run a Linux box somewhere (often for testing).
+However, as pointed out earlier, [Hetzner](https://hetzner.com) is a very cheap server provider you can use, or you can start with any other small cloud instance (e.g. AWS, Google, etc).
+I guess that a lot of developers actually already run a Linux box somewhere (often for testing) that they can use as their remote docker host too.

 ### Wrap up

-As an Apple enthusiast, I don't see myself switch to a local Linux development computer anytime soon, but I was kind of annoyed with the lack of macOS Docker performance and noisy CPU fans when building images.
+As an Apple enthusiast, I don't see myself switching to a local Linux development computer anytime soon, but I was kind of annoyed with the lack of macOS Docker performance and noisy CPU fans when building images.

 Having a hard time believing that the upcoming switch to Apple Silicon will alleviate this issue (still hope for the best, but prepare for the worst), I was happy that I found a solution by introducing a remote Docker host, which was trivially easy to setup and use with Docker Contexts.
 Sometimes a small change can have a big impact.

 IMHO the benefits I described in this article more than make up for the downsides.
-Hopefully this may benefit you too, but if you have any other suggestions or improvements, then please let me know!
+Hopefully this may benefit you too.
+If you have any suggestions for improvements, then please let me know!